 For more information, please see the Running For Fitness

 The run is a single lap course.
-Starting near the gym and hotel on Willen Lake, the route heads up to the canal, turning right along the main canal path past The old Gyosei Japanese School (now Lovat Fields retirement village) and Camphill, turning right again along the short stretch of redway, over the Brickhill St. Bridge and towards the trees.
-Hidden in the trees is the series of 4 switchbacks with the sharp left at the top then giving a wonderful vista over the Willen Lake as we drop down to the right past the Peace Pagoda.
-Turning right at the bottom of the hill we follow the redway, bearing left under the bridge and left again onto the lakeside path around the south lake.
-Keeping to the shoreline we pass the wakeboarding, loop under the road and keeping right follow the lake until the path splits on the final corner and we bear right onto the redway and around towards the gym and finish line.
+Starting on the pathway that links Willen Lake to Campbell Park & the Grand Union Canal, the route heads up to the canal, turning right along the main canal path past The old Gyosei Japanese School (now Lovat Fields retirement village) and Camphill, turning right again along the short stretch of redway, over the Brickhill St. Bridge and towards the trees.
+Hidden in the trees is a series of 4 switchbacks with a sharp left at the top giving a wonderful vista over Willen Lake as we continue straight ahead through the trees and around the bowl with the lake on your right.
+Heading steeply down the path you head straight across the grass (50m) towards the first lamppost and right on to the redway.
+Continue straight ahead (Peace Pagoda ahead and on your right) before bearing left when the path splits, going under the bridge and left again onto the lakeside path around the south lake.
+Keeping to the shoreline we pass the wakeboarding, loop under the road and keeping right follow the lake until the path splits on the final corner.
+Take the middle path heading slightly right and up onto the redway and around towards the gym and finish line.

 Location of start